Universal Mixed Elliptic Motives: Introduction

 This work originated in informal computations done in the Spring of 2007 in which we found (under optimistic assumptions) the basic form (described in \S\ref{sec:relns}) of a presentation of the $\ell$-adic crystalline completion of $\pi_1(\M_{1,1/\Z[\ell^{-1}]},\tate)$.
 Standard conjectures on the ranks of Selmer groups and an optimistic assumption on the size of the image of cup products in Galois cohomology---which now appears likely to be true---led us to predict that each cusp form of $\SL_2(\Z)$ should determine a sequence of relations in the unipotent radical of the crystalline completion, and thus between the derivations $\e_{2n}$ discussed above.
 The first author gave the problem of finding some of these relations to Aaron Pollack, who was then an undergraduate.
 He found all the quadratic relations between the $\e_{2n}$ and also relations of each degree $\ge 3$ that held modulo depth $\ge 3$.
 This suggested that our optimistic assumptions were indeed true.
 However, the proof that Pollack's relations lifted to $\u^\MEM_1$ had to wait until the period computations of Brown \cite{brown:mmv}.\ There is no $\ell$-adic proof of this.
 It would be very interesting to have one.

 {\em Acknowledgments:} The authors gratefully acknowledge the support of MSRI in 2008 where some of the initial work was done.
 The first author also gratefully acknowledges the generous support of the Friends of the Institute for Advanced Study and Duke University which allowed him to spend his sabbatical year 2014--15 at the IAS where part of this paper was written.
 The first author would like to thank Francis Brown for numerous stimulating discussion during which the material in Parts 3 and 4 evolved.
 The authors would also thank Tomohide Terasoma for his correspondence related to the computation of the cup product in Deligne cohomology of Kuga--Sato varieties.
-They would also like to thank Aaron Pollack for his contributions to this project during the early stages of this work.
+They would also like to thank Francis Brown and the referee for their detailed and constructive comments on the manuscript, and Aaron Pollack for his contributions to this project during the early stages of this work.